Open dialogue with our key stakeholders is crucial if we are to successfully identify stakeholder concerns, global trends, and market expectations.

 • business ethics

 • sustainable materials and products, and

 Other elements in our existing Sustainability Agenda were also considered important.
 The results were largely in line with Stora Enso’s previous focused materiality review carried out in 2014, despite not being fully comparable due to different terminology.

 Stora Enso joined the World Business Council for Sustainable Development's (WBCSD) Redefining Value Board (RV) in 2016.
-In 2018, we actively collaborated with a range of international organisations such as A4S Accounting for Sustainability, BSR, International Labour Organisation (ILO), Science Based Targets initiative, The Prince of Wales’s Corporate Leaders Group (CLG), Transparency International, We Mean Business Coalition, and WWF.
+In 2019, we actively collaborated with a range of international organisations such as A4S Accounting for Sustainability, Science Based Targets initiative, The Prince of Wales’s Corporate Leaders Group (CLG), Transparency International, We Mean Business Coalition, and WWF.